 - Permission to Disclose Information: The Resident grants permission to the University to contact, and disclose any and all information related to the Resident's occupancy of their assigned room to, their parent(s) or guardian(s) at any time during the term of this agreement.
 The purpose of this disclosure is to enable the University to exercise its rights and responsibilities in connection with the operation of its residential facilities.

-- Pets: Students are not permitted to have pets in University housing other than small aquarium fish (in tanks no larger than 10-gallon capacity) or assistance animals approved as reasonable accommodations by the Director of Academic Support and Disability Services (ASDS).
-Students must submit the appropriate paperwork and application to the ASDS prior to arrival with an ESA or assistance animal.
-Students approved to have an assistance animal must comply with the terms of the assistance animal agreement provided by ASDS.
+- Pets: Students are not permitted to have pets in University housing other than small aquarium fish (in tanks no larger than 10-gallon capacity) or assistance animals approved as reasonable accommodations by the Director of the Office of Disability Services (ODS).
+Students approved to have an assistance animal must comply with the terms of the assistance animal agreement provided by ODS.
 For general awareness and protection of University Staff and emergency responders, students with approved assistance animals are required to display University-issued signage, indicating the presence of the animal, in a prominent location at the main entrance of their residence.
 Lab specimens are strictly prohibited in University residences.
-Students with animals in their rooms will be subject to a cleaning, repair, or replacement charge as determined by the Facilities Department.
+Students with animals in their rooms will be subject to a cleaning, repair, or replacement charge as determined by the Facilities Department if the damage is caused by their animal.
 Students with unauthorized animals are responsible for re-homing the animal off campus and will also be subject to disciplinary action by the University.

 - Restricted Areas: The presence of individuals, objects, or decorations on roof, balcony, or ledge areas is prohibited at all times for safety reasons and for protection of property, except in an evacuation emergency.
-Students who enter roofs or balconies, except in an emergency, will be subject to disciplinary action.
+Students who enter roofs, fire escapes, or balconies, except in an emergency, will be subject to disciplinary action.

 - Right of Entry: Authorized University staff members, including but not limited to campus safety officers, residential life staff members, and facilities employees, may enter and inspect rooms at any time without permission or consent of the student occupant(s) for health and safety purposes, to conduct repairs, or to address actual or suspected violations of law or University policies, procedures, rules, and regulations, in each case subject to any applicable procedural requirements set forth in the Student Handbook.
 Residents are expected to comply with reasonable requests for entry.